Everything you need to know about teeth

 You have different types of teeth throughout your life.

-Milk teeth are the first teeth we get as babies.
+Milk teeth are the first teeth babies get.
 These teeth start developing before a baby is born and will normally start to come through when an infant is between 6 and 12 months old.

-By the time a child reaches 3 years of age it they can expect to have a full set of 20 milk teeth.
-They will keep this set for another few years and keeping these teeth healthy and clean will help them to eat, talk and avoid problems when the adult teeth grow in.
+By the time a child reaches 3 years they can expect to have a full set of 20 milk teeth.
+They’ll keep this set for another few years.
+Keeping these teeth healthy and clean will help them to eat, talk and avoid problems when the adult teeth grow in.

-When a child reaches the ages of between 5 and 6 their milk teeth should start to gradually fall out with adult teeth growing in shortly after.
+When a child reaches between 5 and 6 years, their milk teeth should start to gradually fall out with adult teeth growing in shortly after.

 Read more about caring for your baby’s first teeth and teething

-People can expect that between the ages of 12 and 14 a child will have lost all of their baby teeth and these will have now been replaced by a full set of adult teeth.
+People can expect that between the ages of 12 and 14 a child will have lost all of their baby teeth.
+These will have been replaced by a full set of adult teeth.

 A full set of adult teeth will amount to 32 teeth in total.
 This includes the wisdom teeth, which grow in at the back of the mouth.
-These normally grow in much later and can be expected between the ages of 17 and 21.
+These normally grow in much later and can be expected between 17 and 21 years.
 For some people wisdom teeth don’t grow in at all.
 Your dentist will be able to offer advice on wisdom teeth and may be able to advise you, through X-rays, on the progress of your wisdom teeth.